 - Profile clicks.

-The total number of times your posts (Sponsored and organic), Stories or profile have been seen.
-As with LinkedIn, Facebook and Twitter, embeds don’t count (unless of course, you click on them).
+Instagram impressions are the total number of times your posts (sponsored and organic), stories or profile have been seen.
+As with LinkedIn, Facebook and Twitter, embeds don’t count (unless, of course, you click on them).

 Reach and Engagement